-In the outline on the bottom part of the KNIME Workbench shown in Figure 19, you see an overview of the currently active workflow.
+In the outline, on the bottom part of the KNIME Workbench shown in Figure 31, you find an overview of the currently active workflow.
 If the whole workflow does not fit in the workflow editor, you can change the active area by scrolling the blue, transparent rectangle.

-The console on the bottom part of the KNIME Workbench shown in Figure 19 shows all warning and error messages related to the workflow execution - indicating what is going on under the hood.
-If you want debug and log information messages to be reported in the console, you can change the log file log level in File → Preferences → KNIME.
+The console tab on the bottom part of the KNIME Workbench shown in Figure 31 shows all warning and error messages related to the workflow execution.
+To debug and log information messages to be reported in the console, change the console log level in File → Preferences → KNIME → KNIME GUI.

 Customizing the KNIME Workbench

-When you reset a node, the node status changes from "executed" to "configured", and the output of the node will not be available any more.
-If you save a workflow in an "executed" state, the data used in the workflow will be saved as well.
+When a node is reset, the node status changes from "executed" to "configured" and the output of the node is not available any more.
+When saving a workflow in an executed state, the data used in the workflow are saved as well.
 That is, the larger the dataset, the larger the file size.
-Therefore, resetting workflows before saving them is recommended if you can access the dataset without any restrictions.
+Therefore, resetting workflows before saving them is recommended in case the dataset can be accessed without any restrictions.